University of Toledo College of Law: Post-graduation employment

 According to University of Toledo College of Law's official 2013 ABA-required disclosures, 48.3% of the class of 2013 obtained full-time, long-term, bar passage-required employment nine months after graduation, excluding solo-practitioners.
 The school ranked 126th out of 201 ABA-approved law schools in terms of the percentage of 2013 graduates with non-school-funded, full-time, long-term, bar passage required jobs nine months after graduation.

 University of Toledo School of Law's Law School Transparency under-employment score was 28%, indicating the percentage of the class of 2013 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
 82.2% of the class of 2013 were employed in some capacity while 2.5% were pursuing graduate degrees and 11% were unemployed nine months graduation.

 The top three employment destinations for 2013 University of Toledo School of Law graduates were Ohio, Michigan, and California.

 Costs

 The total cost of full-time attendance (indicating the cost of tuition, fees, and living expenses) at the University of Toledo College of Law for the 2022–2023 academic year was $46,509 for Ohio residents living on campus and $46,709 for non-residents living on-campus.
 The schools's tuition and fees for Ohio residents on average increased by 3.78% annually over the past five years.

 The 2013 Law School Transparency estimated debt-financed cost of attendance for three years was $157,733.
 The average indebtedness of the 88% of 2013 College of Law graduates who took out loans was $99,889.

 Rankings

-The University of Toledo College of Law ranked #147-192 (bottom 25%) in U.S. News & World Report's 2023 law school rankings.
-The school ranked tied for 51st out of 69 schools in U.S. News & World Report's ranking of part-time law programs.
+The University of Toledo College of Law ranked #141 in U.S. News & World Report's 2023 law school rankings.
+The school ranked tied for #55 in U.S. News & World Report's ranking of part-time law programs.